-Ontario’s population is projected to increase by 35.8% or almost 5.3 million, over the next 26 years, from an estimated 14.7 million on July 1, 2020, to over 20.0 million by July 1, 2046.
+Ontario has 52 cities.
+Its population is projected to increase by 35.8%, or almost 5.3 million, over the next 26 years, from an estimated 14.7 million on July 1, 2020, to over 20.0 million by July 1, 2046.

 According to Statistics Canada, Ontario was home to the fastest-growing census metropolitan areas, with Kitchener–Cambridge–Waterloo (+2.8%) leading the way, followed by London and the Ontario part of Ottawa–Gatineau (+2.3% each).
-The arrival of many permanent and temporary immigrants played a key role in their growth.
+The arrival of considerable permanent and temporary immigrants played a key role in their growth.

-The 10 largest cities in Ontario
+The ten largest cities in Ontario

-1. Toronto (2.732 million)
+Toronto (2.732 million)

-Toronto is Canada’s largest city and fifth-most populous city in North America.
 The city is one of the most diverse in the world, with 49% of its residents born outside of Canada.

 Hamilton has become the center of a densely populated and industrialized region at the west end of Lake Ontario known as the Golden Horseshoe.
 It is also a famous film location and earns nicknames The Hammer, Steeltown, and Ambitious City.